UVA-DSI/sensenet/timeseries-db.md

 If self-signed certificates are being used, add '-unsafeSsl'.
 You can also display timestamps in RFC-3339 format by adding '-precision rfc3339'.
-The date-time will be conveniently displayed in [Gregogirian format / UTC](https://www.ietf.org/rfc/rfc3339.txt).
+The date-time will be conveniently displayed in [Gregorian format / UTC](https://www.ietf.org/rfc/rfc3339.txt).